imsanamdeep/To_Do-List/README.md

-# To_Do-List
+# To-Do List Application
-This is a simple To-Do List application built using Python's Tkinter library.
-The app provides an interactive GUI for managing a to-do list, with features to add, update, delete, and view tasks.
-The task list is saved to a file, ensuring persistence between sessions.
+A Python-based GUI application to manage your tasks efficiently.

+## Features
+- View, add, update, and delete tasks
+- Persistent storage using a text file
+- User-friendly interface with Tkinter

+## How to Run
+1. Clone the repository:
+2. Run the script:

+## Contributions
+Contributions are welcome!
+Feel free to fork the project and submit a pull request.

+---
+Made with by Sanamdeep Singh